BraulioVM/turing-lang/README.md

 ### Development
-To contribute to this project, clone the repo and run:
+To contribute to the project, clone the repo and run:
 ````
 $> npm install
 $> grunt test